mendix/docs/content/releasenotes/mobile/native-template.md

 **Release date: November 9nd, 2020**

- Fix for Native Template for Mendix Studio Pro 8.8.x.
+We fixed the Native Template for a dependency affecting Mendix Studio Pro 8.8.x.

 ### Fixes

-* We fixed an issue with the npm installation on Native Template targeting Mendix Studio Pro 8.8 due to an outdated dependency.
+* We fixed an issue with the npm installation on the Mendix Native Template targeting Mendix Studio Pro 8.8 due to an outdated dependency.

 ## 5.1.1,  5.0.6, and 4.2.3